clog-13/APTX4869/Algorithm_Note/codeforces/1516_B_AGAGA_XOOORRR.md

 # B. AGAGA XOOORRR

 Baby Ehab is known for his love for a certain operation.
-He has an array aa of length nn, and he decided to keep doing the following operation on it:
+He has an array a of length n, and he decided to keep doing the following operation on it:

 - he picks 2 adjacent elements; he then removes them and places a single integer in their place: their [bitwise XOR](https://en.wikipedia.org/wiki/Bitwise_operation#XOR).
 Note that the length of the array decreases by one.